2016 shooting of Dallas police officers: Weapons

 There were conflicting reports on the type of semi-automatic rifle that Johnson used during the shooting.
 Clay Jenkins, the Dallas County chief executive and the director of homeland security and emergency management, said Johnson used an SKS.
 News reports, all citing unnamed officials familiar with the investigation, said Johnson used an Izhmash-Saiga 5.45mm rifle, which is a variation on the AK-74.

-The New York Daily News did an interview with a man who sold Johnson a semiautomatic AK-74 pattern rifle in November 2014.
+The New York Daily News interviewed a man who sold Johnson a semiautomatic AK-74 pattern rifle in November 2014.
 The man said he sold Johnson the rifle and made the deal in a Target parking lot.
 When the man asked the ATF if his weapon played a part in the shooting, the ATF agent who responded said, "All we can say is it was recovered.
 We're just finding out everything we can."

 In addition to the rifle, Johnson carried at least one handgun with a high-capacity magazine during the attack.
 CNN, citing an unnamed official, reported that two handguns were recovered, one a Glock 19 Gen4 pistol and the other a Fraser .25-caliber.

 The FBI reported that Johnson wore ballistic body armor with hard armor plates during the shooting.

 Searches

 Johnson's family home was searched by authorities the day after the shooting.
 Bomb-making materials, ballistic vests, two rifles, ammunition, and a "personal journal of combat tactics" containing "instruction on shooting techniques and tactical movements" were recovered from the home by detectives.
 Chief Brown reported that the journal included "quite a bit of rambling ... that's hard to decipher."

 Chief Brown said that recovered evidence pointed to Johnson practicing detonations and having enough explosive material to cause "devastating effects" throughout Dallas and the North Texas area.
 However, the latter claim was contradicted on July 18 by two officials familiar with the investigation, who both said small amounts of Tannerite, a binary explosive used to make explosive targets for gun ranges, and acetone, an accelerant in explosives, were recovered from the home.

-Statements were taken from three hundred witnesses and officers during the course of the investigation.
-Investigators are examining Johnson's laptop, journal, and cell phone, along with 170 hours of body camera footage.
+Investigators interviewed 300 witnesses and officers after the shooting.
+Investigators examined Johnson's laptop, journal, and cell phone, along with 170 hours of body camera footage.
 However, there were concerns about the resolution quality of some of the 90 cameras installed in downtown Dallas, which could have recorded parts of the shooting essential to the investigation.
 The cameras were part of a multimillion-dollar downtown surveillance system implemented to reduce crime in the area.
-The Dallas Police Department planned to release surveillance footage of the shooting on August 29, but held it off, saying the release would interfere with its investigation.
+The DPD planned to release surveillance footage of the shooting on August 29, but held off, saying the release would interfere with its investigation.